Padel: Australia

-As of late-2023 there are just seven registered padel clubs in Australia, with two in Sydney, two in Melbourne, one in Perth, one on the Gold Coast, and one in the regional town of Albury, with a total of 25 courts in the country.
+As of April 2026 there are 23 registered padel clubs in Australia with are approximately 100 courts in total.
+This includes: four clubs each of the cities of Sydney, Melbourne, and Perth; one in each of Adelaide, Brisbane, Canberra, the Gold Coast, Albury, and Coffs Harbour.
 The governing body is Padel Australia.

 Padel has also been supported by Tennis Australia which aims to grow its popularity.
 At the 2022 Australian Open Tennis Grand Slam tournament a pop-up padel court was erected for public access and exhibition games, while in 2023 the first "Australian Padel Open" was held alongside the Australian Open tennis near to the tennis centre court at Rod Laver Arena.

 New Zealand

 The first padel court in New Zealand was opened in October, 2023, with a single court in Auckland at a suburban sporting and tennis club.
 A court at a second club in Auckland was under construction, with plans for courts in other cities.
 A national governing body, Padel New Zealand, was established, with plans to run national and international competitions.
-New Zealand's first indoor padel center has opened in Wellington, offering 3 doubles and 1 singles court; the club is called Padel House.
+New Zealand's first indoor padel center, Padel House, has opened in Wellington, offering three doubles and one singles court.